tobias-roy/NewJack/README.md

 - Local multiplayer will be added in the future
 #### AI Multiplayer
 - Option to add AI of various difficulty will be added in the future
+#### Prettier statistics page
+- A prettier statistics page is in the plans